goofmint/growi-plugin-script-template-stencil/README.md

-# GROIW Plugin template for script
+# GROIW Plugin template for script with Stencil

-This is a template for creating a GROWI script plugin.
+This is a template for creating a GROWI script plugin with Stencil.

 ## Usage